funkyADers/cs207-FinalProject/docs/milestone1.md

 In funkyAD we define 3 main classes: AD, Node, and ElementaryFunction.
 AD is the class that the user will interact with.
 It takes in an arbitrary function from the user and calls the necessary functions and classes in order to calculate the gradient.
 It will have transparently named methods and syntactic sugar when appropriate.
 The user should not know how anything else in the library works for simple usage.

 The Node class is essentially a row in our trace table, it has subclasses for input nodes (InputNode) and output nodes (OutputNodes).
 Nodes are connected and can be added or multiplied together to form new nodes, via the dunder methods\_\_add\_\_ etc, which allows us to build up the trace table.
+Dual numbers are essentially encoded as the pair (Node.val, Node.grad_val) in our implementation, and additions/operation are performed when calling ElementaryFunction(Node1, Node2).
 A Node is, essentially, an extension of the Box class in HW4.
 If the user has defined a function f, we will call f(InputNode(input)) and the successive operation performed on that node will allow us to recover the evaluation trace.

 The ElementaryFunction Class defines the functions and derivatives of elementary functions passed in by the user, such as sin, log, etc. We also allow the user to add their own elementary function to the list if we do not include the elementary function they need in the initial library list.
 An appropriate exception is raised if the user tries to utilize a function that is not defined as an instance of the ElementaryFunction class.